Join Us

 In the Beginning…

 Ralph Wiley, a 1930s Dow Chemical employee, is credited with creating polyvinylidene chloride (PVDC) while working with two byproducts of a manufacturing dry-cleaning agent known as perchloroethylene.
-At first, called his invention eonite because it reminded him of an indestructible agent he read about in the Little Orphan Annie series.
+At first, he called his invention eonite because it reminded him of an indestructible agent he read about in the Little Orphan Annie series.
 He discovered that the molecules in his invention would bind tightly and therefore weren't penetrable by water or oxygen molecules.
 In addition to helping with the war effort, this invention also led to the creation of Saran Wrap in the 1950s, although today's Saran Wrap is made differently.

 While PVDC was an accidental discovery, it instantly became desirable as a food wrap, mainly because it could hold in odors, cling to itself, and survive in the microwave.
 But perhaps the main advantage of this discovery was that it led to the development of shrink wrap.
 Even though shrink wrap has some environmentalists concerned, its use doesn't seem like it will be diminishing anytime soon.
 To learn how we got from PVDC to shrink wrap, let's look at the process.